 - Rating: 7

 Leave the parking area on a fire road, and almost immediately, look for the turnoff for the Laurel Canyon trail.
 (The loop can be hiked either way, but it’s a lot easier counter-clockwise).
-You’ll pass by an interesting sandstone rock that looks strangely anatomical (my friends and I have a series of nicknames for this rock, none of which are suitable for print in a family-oriented blog such as this one).
+You’ll pass by a sandstone boulder with a cave carved straight through it.
 The trail makes a short climb and descent and then passes through a meadow parallel to the road.
-Then it angles to the left, passing by a giant rock that reminds of me of the marshmallow man from “Ghostbusters” in a weird sort of way.
+Then it angles to the left, passing by a giant boulder with holes resembling eyes and a mouth (nicknamed “Ghost Rock.”)

 After about half a mile, you enter a woodland, where sycamores and oaks provide shade.
 The ascent becomes pretty vigorous at this point, reaching a junction after a mile or so.
 Take a left on the fire road, which continues its ascent to meet Willow Canyon Road.
-Take a right here and make a short climb to Bommer Ridge, where, weather permitting, you can get great views of the ocean and Crystal Cove State Park to the north.
+A short climb brings you to Bommer Ridge, where, weather permitting, you can get great views of the ocean and Crystal Cove State Park to the north.